Anas ibn Malik (RA) reported that Allah (SWT)’s Messenger Muhammad (SAW) said:

 Many of us were born to Muslim parents.
 Many of us entered Muslim communities from infancy.
 Many of us began becoming familiar with the Qur’an in childhood.
 Many of us have had the opportunity to form strong friendships and bonds with our fellow Muslims.
 Many of us have families with whom we share our core values and beliefs.
 In these trying times, these elements are means of security and comfort for us.

 However, many converts often leave all of that for the sake of obeying Allah (SWT) and practicing Islam.
-It is a significant sacrifice – and may Allah (SWT) reward them – but in this world, it leaves our revert brothers and sisters vulnerable on many levels.
+It is a significant sacrifice and may Allah (SWT) reward them.
+But in this world, it leaves our revert brothers and sisters vulnerable on many levels.
 Some by embracing Islam, lost the warmth of their own families (if not also earn their ire for – in the views of their parents – ‘disbelief’).
 Like all of us, they must also learn their deen, but with the added responsibility of changing their prior concepts, be it regarding relations with the opposite gender, rizk and its impact on earning a living, and more.

 We have all had those challenges, yet few of us have had to face them alone.
 Unfortunately, some of us view the revert’s Shahadah as the end of the dawah to Islam, but in truth, it is merely the beginning.

-Surely, our new brothers and sisters deserve the same.
+Admittedly, our new brothers and sisters deserve the same.
 In a hadith, Rasul’Allah (SAW) said

 “None of you [truly] believes until he loves for his brother that which he loves for himself.”
 [Bukhari & Muslim]